For Darkroom Printers

 Can I use this calculator with centimeters instead of inches?

-What if I’m using a different aspect ratio (e.g. cropping)?sum?
+What if I’m using a different aspect ratio (for example, cropping)?

 Does this work for all film formats?